“What can I say? I got carried away.”

 “Goodnight!”
 Cora disappeared and Abi collapsed onto her bed.

 It was 3 a.m.
-She set her alarm and kicked the boots off her feet.
+She set her alarm and kicked the boots off her feet, her heavy breathing nearly putting her to sleep.